-The sky’s the limit when it comes to the tie dye patterns you can try out.
+The sky’s the limit regarding the tie dye patterns you can try.
 Each of them lends your old and boring clothes a newer look by colorfully reinventing them.
-If you’re someone who loves something classic, specific patterns will suit you well.
+If you love something classic, specific patterns will suit you well.

 Talking about myself, for instance, I’ve tried out hundreds of tie dye patterns so far.
 While some came out far better than I initially expected, others aren’t worth discussing here.